babylonlabs-io/babylon-bsn-integration-deployment/deployments/rollup-bsn-demo/docs/fp/ROLLUP_FP.md

 You will initialize and start the EOTS service, configure and start the FP daemon, register the finality provider on-chain, and delegate BTC tokens.

 ---
+## Important Version Note

+> **Notice:**
+> The current `main` branch commit of the finality-provider (`ff6b427d4c88bedcf826ee7cdcae06b2a49e4248`) contains a known issue where the OP client improperly depends on the finality provider gadget.
+This is why this repo is referencing (`b625194767bac645492b7ae5c653ef7aa33a7a86`)
+> For details, please see issue [#503](https://github.com/babylonlabs-io/finality-provider/issues/503).

 ## Step 4: Setup Rollup Finality Provider